esyede/rakit/packages/docs/data/packages.md

 ];
 ```

-You don't always have to define `autoboot` explicitly.
-Rakit has a **lazy loading** mechanism - the package will boot automatically when first accessed.

-For example, when a request is routed to a package, or you call a controller or middleware belonging to a package, that package will boot itself automatically.

-Every time a package boots, an event is fired.
-You can use this event when you need to do something after the package finishes booting:
+`autoboot` is rarely needed: a package boots itself the first time it is reached, whether by a route, a controller or a middleware of its own.

+Every boot fires an event, for whatever has to happen afterwards:

 #### Listen to package booting event: